 So, information security becoming not only regulatory driven but also driven by your ability to meet customer-demand needs, enter new markets and use new technologies.
 So, you want to start to use new technologies in some of your offerings, well, do you have your own third-party risk management program that helps you quickly bring new technologies in for exploration, or do you have to go through a huge betting process before you can even make use of that and, before you know it, some of the opportunities that you may have had are vanishing?
 I think, again, information security – just a huge push in so many different ways, not just regulatory.

-I do think that general governance and operational risk management does remain important in the marketplace and across the marketplace, and certainly, we actually are working with several non-publicly traded organization and are seeing that they still need to have governance and good operational risk practices.
-Along with that comes the need for efficiency and the build-out of accountability across large enterprises, so organizations were spending a lot of time trying to understand, for example, what their financial reporting controls look like, disclosures look like, trying to come up with efficient means auditing against that, not only with a driver to have the good governance around that, but it’s also, I think, a driver of GRC technology to make that more efficient in general for our customers.
+I do think that general governance and operational risk management does remain important in the marketplace and across the marketplace, and certainly, we actually are working with several non-publicly traded organisation and are seeing that they still need to have governance and good operational risk practices.
+Along with that comes the need for efficiency and the build-out of accountability across large enterprises, so organisations were spending a lot of time trying to understand, for example, what their financial reporting controls look like, disclosures look like, trying to come up with efficient means auditing against that, not only with a driver to have the good governance around that, but it’s also, I think, a driver of GRC technology to make that more efficient in general for our customers.

 Yes, that’s a great question.
 I think we’re starting to see good and decent amounts of innovation emerge.
-I would start by saying you still see a fair amount of organizations that are probably doing too much in Microsoft Office or disconnected applications or shared drive types of activities where they’re not just leveraging what I would refer to as the table stakes for GRC.
-There are some table stakes in terms of getting your information into a shared and rationalized data repository or a federated set of solutions that are interconnected.
+I would start by saying you still see a fair amount of organisations that are probably doing too much in Microsoft Office or disconnected applications or shared drive types of activities where they’re not just leveraging what I would refer to as the table stakes for GRC.
+There are some table stakes in terms of getting your information into a shared and rationalised data repository or a federated set of solutions that are interconnected.
 You can do it both ways.
-Still, you see a lot of where there are multiple applications – there’s no federation, no connectivity and no synchronization.
+Still, you see a lot of where there are multiple applications – there’s no federation, no connectivity and no synchronisation.

-Again, I think there’s a fair amount of organizations still trying to kind of meet those table stakes.
+Again, I think there’s a fair amount of organisations still trying to kind of meet those table stakes.
 With that said, I also see emerging capabilities and technologies that are really helping this marketplace as well, and again, for the most part, you need to have those table stakes to make use of them.
 Still, some of those innovations we see include the much-improved use of metrics.
 Historically speaking, we are talking about risk management and risk assessment.
 It’s been a very subjective type of review, and again, there’s still a lot of assessment activity that occurs out there that is subjective.
 Still, we’re seeing at Protiviti that are a much better use of metrics.
 We’ve even helped clients with defining indices that give them an understanding of their risk position at different times based on an amalgamation, an aggregation, of those metrics and waiting for those metrics, I think, again, sort of a movement toward the metrics space.

 Evaluation of various positions is certainly one of the innovations out in the marketplace.
 I’ll take a step back – similar to that, the metric risk evaluations, and still in the realm of risk assessment, we have a variety of our team members here at Protiviti helping clients with the FAIR model, which is definitely a more quantitative ability to assess risk and really break it down into tighter scenarios that, again, bring back that value.
-So, again, I think the metrics-driven, the quantitative evaluation, of risk, is really something that organizations are improving upon.
+So, again, I think the metrics-driven, the quantitative evaluation, of risk, is really something that organisations are improving upon.
 I’ll move into more of the control arena here as well, a significant exercise that companies need to go through when they’re going through these risk management exercises is control validation and control testing.

 We are definitely starting to see the more effective use of RPA in automation or controlled validation and testing exercises.
 A lot of those circumstances still, the RPA solutions that are potentially automating either processes and/or controlled in this particular vernacular.
 They’re sometimes still landing the results in separate repositories, and we’re certainly helping clients really make sure that they’re not repeating the sins of past by putting automated results back and, again, disconnected file shares and trying to find a home for them in their governance risk and compliance applications that are actually managing those controls.

 I think the automation of that, reducing test time, is really an important emerging trend we see, and then sort of moving up the curve in terms of technologies.
 The use of machine learning, OCR technologies and natural language processing technologies – we’re seeing those being introduced.
 On the machine learning side, for example, you’re seeing different solutions and vendors come to the table with capabilities to do regulatory analysis and mapping based on algorithms that, again, the machines are learning and scanning for in the marketplace to understand, “Are you potentially impacted by this?
 If so, what are your products and services?”
-Again, getting smarter and reducing the level of human intervention needed to make some of those evaluations you see in a lot of organizations and, again, particularly in FSI, which is heavily regulated, the need for transactional quality-control programs.
+Again, getting smarter and reducing the level of human intervention needed to make some of those evaluations you see in a lot of organisations and, again, particularly in FSI, which is heavily regulated, the need for transactional quality-control programs.

 The review of loans that have been made or calls that have been executed, and the use of OCR to translate previously unstructured documentation and to structure documentation that now the machines can run through some of that transaction analysis instead of needing humans, or, again, a machine can perform an LP to understand what’s being said and the tone of a phone call, for example, instead of having, again, human intervening, are different innovations.
 So, circling back on your initial question, innovation, there’s certainly a lot of innovation occurring in this marketplace.
-I think organizations are well served to understand that they need to get to that table-stakes level of having a well-organized documentation set in order to make use of a lot of these capabilities, but once they get there, there are definitely tools in the marketplace to help them improve efficiency.
+I think organisations are well served to understand that they need to get to that table-stakes level of having a well-organised documentation set in order to make use of a lot of these capabilities, but once they get there, there are definitely tools in the marketplace to help them improve efficiency.